akiryk/tutorials-learning-lessons/Microservices/ms-architecture-fundamentals.md

 **Rule**: each microservice must own its own data; don't use a shared data store.

 **Consequence**: you can no longer use joins or do other db processes on multiple services at once, you'll have to make separate calls.
+You need a way to cope with the temporary inconsistency, which occurs under these conditions -- we aim for what is called "eventual consistency".
+We can minimize the issues by having good service boundaries; caching; identify natural "seams" in the dababase.
 <img width="763" alt="image" src="https://user-images.githubusercontent.com/2437758/180239153-843f8cfb-1f8c-4bf6-9191-c1a828667ba1.png">

+### Components of a microservice
+There doesn't have to be only one process, there can be many.
+At the least, there's typically your code — say, an API — and a database.
+But there might be a second process with code to run background tasks or something else.
+The main point is that each microservice have a clearly defined public interface.